samsquire/ideas4/README.md

 I want to query a data structure as I might a SQL database or a graph database.

-If I know the field I want, I can specify the structures I want and the traversals through the code to get to them.
+If I know the field I want, I can specify the structures I want and the traversals through the code to get to them canb be generated.

 # 38. Dense btree